Mosiiogren/st2_annotationtracks/README.md

 ref                                                    | description
 -------------------------------------------------------|------------------------------------------------------------------------
-Annotationtracks.update_annotation_tracks              | Generate a timer to update the annotationtracks every friday at 18.
+Annotationtracks.update_structuralvariants_tracks      | Generate a timer to update the annotationtracks for structural variants every friday at 18.
+Annotationtracks.update_informative_tracks             | Generate a timer to update the informative (disease related SVs, clinical significant SVs, etc.) once every month